-A pressure group is a group which consists of like-minded people who works together to influence or to persuade a government or people in authority to change something or to do something.
+A pressure group is a group that consists of like-minded people who work together to influence or to persuade a government or people in authority to change something or to do something.

-These groups play an important role in decision making of government, and no government takes important actions without considering their opinion.
+They play an important role in the decision making of government, and no government takes important actions without considering their opinion.

-People who form pressure groups are the people with strong opinion and beliefs based on religion, political philosophy, ethnicity, or a common goal.
+People who form such groups are the people with strong opinions and beliefs based on religion, political philosophy, ethnicity, or a common goal.

 Pressure groups choose one social conflict, which is causing problems to common people and work for it and until the government takes certain actions as they want or change the existing policies or make policies fulfill their demands.

-In the past few decades, the number of and the types of pressure groups have increased incredibly, and each type of pressure group work towards a particular goal or beliefs.
-These groups can also be differentiated based on their structure.
+In the past few decades, the number of and the types of these groups have increased incredibly, and each type work towards a particular goal or belief.
+They can also be differentiated based on their structure.

 In this section, you will learn about the different types of pressure groups all around the world.

-Sectional pressure groups are the groups which work for the benefit of a certain group of people or their economic benefits or to preserve the rights of a group of people.
+They work for the benefit of certain people or their economic benefits or to preserve the rights of people.
 This type is called sectional pressure groups because they work for a particular section of people.

-Even though by reading you may perceive the people of these groups selfish or bad, but no one can deny the fact that the work of these pressure groups has helped in protecting the rights of working people.
-Followings are examples of sectional pressure groups.
+Even though by reading you may perceive the people are selfish or bad, but no one can deny the fact that the work of these groups has helped in protecting the rights of working people.
+The followings are the examples:

 - National Union of Journalists